 Isn’t it?

-Sugarcane bagasse products are made in an advanced process to ensure their functionality, long life cycle, and durability.
+Sugarcane bagasse products are made using an advanced process to ensure their functionality, long life cycle, and durability.

-The following are the important process involved in the manufacturing of bagasse products from sugarcane pulp;
+The following are the essential processes involved in the manufacturing of bagasse products from sugarcane pulp;

 1. Bagasse collection:

-In the first step, sugarcane bagasse is collected, which is the residual left after the juice extraction from the sugarcane plant.
-The collected bagasse is then transferred to the factory for the next process.
+In the first step, sugarcane bagasse, the residual left after the juice is extracted from the sugarcane plant, is collected.
+The collected bagasse is then transferred to the factory for the following process.

 2. Screening and Cooking: